shlok007/Auto-Reply-To-All-Birthday-Wishes-on-Facebook/README.md

 ## Description

-An app to automatically reply to all birthday posts on a user's timeline with a custom message.
-It uses OmniAuth and Koala gem for user authentication using facebook.
+An app to demonstrate user authentication from facebook using Devise and Omniauth gem used simultaneously.

 ## Rails Version
 Version of rails used in this project is 4.2.2 .A gem file containing the version numbers of each gem used in this application is present.